Displayr/rhtmlMoonPlot/README.md

 # To do

 - Pass dimensions of viewer through R
-- Improve lunar surface algorithm
+- ~~Improve lunar surface algorithm~~
 - ~~Center links to surface labels~~
+- Check why tooltips not appearing
 - Make prettier